lspgs/supernote_task_export/README.md

 ## Requirements

 - Python 3.6 or higher
-- Supernote SQLite3 module (included in Python standard library)
+- SQLite3 module (included in Python standard library)

 No external dependencies are required!